kjf5787/alt-coop-team1/harvesters/sensorsite/README.md

 ## Usage

-Change arduinoPort variable to the port your arduino is using -Run app.js in node
+Change arduinoPort variable to the port your arduino is using
+- Run app.js in node
--Go to localhost:3000
+- Go to localhost:3000
--Right now it just displays the output from the arduino.
+- Right now it just displays the output from the arduino.

 ## To-do
--Make it look good
+- Make it look good
--Timestamps
+- Timestamps
--Alerts when moisture level drops too low
+- Alerts when moisture level drops too low